Hollow Hearts: Mac, Dorothy and Me

 By Alison Mortimer | ISBN 9780648825982

 On Australia Day 2016, Mac was the recipient of an Order of Australia Medal for services to the community.
 By Australia Day 2017, just one year later, he was the victim of a vicious assault, which left him fighting for his life.

-Hollow Hearts is written by Mac’s niece, Alison Mortimer, who was so moved by the events that occurred that she felt moved to take a significant part of her busy life to detail how the system let Mac down.
+Hollow Hearts is written by Mac’s legal guardian, his niece, Alison Mortimer.
+Her role was to protect a “local character”, yet she could not save him from his reality, “a vulnerable senior”.
 Seemingly plucked from her otherwise ordinary life by a series of events, with faith at times her only guide, this is a journey through despair to healing.